 The module also aims at building on skills such as note-taking, group work, research, essay writing and presentation skills.
 It will also give students the opportunity to examine and analyze primary and secondary material.

 This module will be taught in French (lectures) and English (seminars)

 Outline Of Syllabus

-In any year of teaching, students will be offered SIX 'units'of study , including an unvarying introductory/study-skills/overview/revision unit and then FIVE units offered by teaching staff in any given year/semester from a choice of SIX.
+In any year of teaching, students will be offered SIX 'units'of study , including an unvarying introduction/study unit skills and an essay-writing overview unit and then FOUR units offered by teaching staff in any given year/semester from a choice of SIX.